centrahq/api-documentation/source/reference/stable/order-api/complete-order.md

        .. type:: string
           :required: false

-     - Used to define what warehouse group it should use.
+     - Used to define which allocation rule (previously known as "warehouse group") it should use.
 Default will use the one set for the market.

    * - ``xml``